 For example, imagine you shared user information with your marketing agency and you forgot to add a third-party sharing disclosure on your website.

 Then, the said marketing agency suffers a data breach, and all their data is stolen, including your clients’.

 You would not only risk your company’s reputation, but you’ll also receive some hefty fines for not being transparent with your customers.

 06. Specify how long you will retain user data

-According to GDPR, you can only keep the collected user data no longer than it’s necessary for the purposes it was initially obtained for.
+According to GDPR, you can keep the collected user data no longer than necessary for the purposes it was initially obtained for.

 The GDPR doesn’t specify a particular timeframe, which is why you should revise this section regularly to ensure compliance.